Ben Chuanlong Du's Blog

 1. Array in Golang is similar to Array in Rust in the sense that the length of an array is part of its type and must be determined at compile time.

-2. Array is a primitive (value) type in Golang.
-When assigned to another variable or passed as a parameter, it is copied!
+2. When an array is assigned to another variable or passed to a function as a parameter, it is copied!
 For this reason, array is not a good interface to use.
 Slice is prefer to array for function parameters.

 In [14]: